Use the Export and Import utilities in Oracle Data Pump to migrate data from one database to another.

 Oracle Database Utilities for an overview of Data Pump Export and Import

 Migrating Data With Oracle Data Pump Before Upgrades

 Use this Oracle Data Pump procedure to export data from the source database before you install the new Oracle Database software.
 Then import the data into the target upgraded database.

-Install the new Oracle Database software, and ensure that it is patched to the latest Oracle bundle patch or patch set update (BP or PSU).
+Install the new Oracle Database software, and ensure that it is updated to the most recent Release Update (RU) or Release Update Revision (RUR).
 Installation steps for Oracle Database are covered in your operating system-specific Oracle documentation.

 Export data from the current database using the Export utility shipped with the current database.

 The current database must not be available for updates during and after the export.
 If the current database is available to users for updates after the export, then before making the current database available, you must put procedures in place to copy the changes made in the current database to the new database after the import is complete.